 The electronic translation service is hosted by Google Translate.
 The quality of the translation may vary in some of the languages offered by Google.
 The goal of the basic translation is to capture the general intention of the original English material.

 Google Translate is a free service and currently offers translation in over 50 languages.

 Richmond Art Gallery cannot guarantee the quality, accuracy, or completeness of any translated information.
 Before you act on translated information, the City encourages you to confirm any facts that are important to you and the decisions you make.

 Adad Hannah’s, The Decameron Retold, is a newly commissioned work by the Richmond Art Gallery.
-It is based on Giovanni Boccaccio’s 14th century work, The Decameron, a collection of medieval novellas comprised of 100 tales told by ten young women and men sheltering in a villa outside of Florence in order to escape the Black Plague.
+It is based on Giovanni Boccaccio’s 14th century work, The Decameron, a collection of novellas comprised of one hundred tales told by ten young women and men sequestered in a villa outside of Florence to escape the Black Plague.

 For the exhibition Hannah has created a series of video tableaux vivants using Boccaccio’s frame narrative as the departure point.
 Working with community members in front of and behind the camera, and incorporating local stories gathered through an open call, participants lay their own stories over The Decameron’s structure.
 This new narrative expands Hannah’s typical improvisational approach to production and community engagement.

 Adad Hannah was born in New York in 1971, spent his childhood in Israel and England, and moved to Vancouver in the early 1980s.

 Hannah is well known for his photographic and video works that explore the performative and cinematic potential of tableaux vivants.
 He has produced community-based projects around the world, from Senegal to Australia, the United States, and across Canada.
 This is his first large-scale community project in the Lower Mainland.